geniusruler/AyuSetuXR/README.md

 ## 🧠 Overview

 AyuSetuXR is a revolutionary cognitive health monitoring application that leverages advanced computer vision and machine learning to assess mental wellness through non-invasive facial analysis.
-By analyzing eye movements, blink patterns, and facial landmarks in real-time, AyuSetu provides comprehensive insights into cognitive performance, attention levels, stress indicators, and fatigue patterns.
+By analyzing eye movements, blink patterns, and facial landmarks in real-time, AyuSetuXR provides comprehensive insights into cognitive performance, attention levels, stress indicators, and fatigue patterns.

 The application bridges the gap between traditional health monitoring and modern extended reality (XR) technologies, offering a seamless, privacy-focused solution for cognitive health assessment.